Howard Brown Health: Financial controversy

 In 2010, the National Institutes of Health (NIH) discovered that Howard Brown had mishandled $3 million in grant funds between 2006 and 2010.
 The NIH turned the issue over to the Department of Health and Human Services Office of the Inspector General.
 The grant funds were supposed to be used for HIV and AIDS studies, but the NIH found that Howard Brown was using the funds to pay for matters outside of the study, such as day to day expenses.
-As a result, Howard Brown had to turn over less than $1 million dollars to Northwestern University who continued as the lead agent for the studies.
+As a result, Howard Brown had to turn over less than $1 million to Northwestern University who continued as the lead agent for the studies.

 After the financial scandal, Howard Brown Health became financially unstable and launched a Lifeline Appeal with a goal of raising $500,000 in 50 days in order to keep its doors open.
 The fundraiser ended up raising $650,000 within the 50 days.

 In 2012, Howard Brown Health agreed to repay multiple establishments after the financial scandal, including the federal government, the Health Resources and Services Administration, the Centers for Disease Control and Prevention (CDC), and the NIH.